septentrio-gnss/G5Dot/README.md

 ## Table of Content

 ## What is a mosaic G5?
-This is a Septentrio’s now newest multi-band multi-constellation low power GNSS receivers that provide high position and highly protects again jamming and spoofing.
+This is a Septentrio’s now newest multi-band multi-constellation low power GNSS receivers that provides high position and highly protects against jamming and spoofing.
 #### Other mosaic versions
+ You can used other [Mosaic modules](https://www.septentrio.com/en/products/gnss-receivers?f%5B0%5D=type%3A604) such as Mosaic G5-p1, Mosaic G5-P3,Mosaic G5-P3H, but you need to pay attention and take into consideration the functions and pins that could be exposed, then modify the design for the purpose of your own project.

 ## Who is Septemtrio?
 ![logo](/pictures/Septentrio_logo.png)